 The wider Flaxbourne community relies on the Flaxbourne and Waima/Ure Rivers for a diverse range of agricultural practices and land uses; including irrigation, stock water, and domestic potable water supply.
-Significant anecdotal evidence is available of the dramatic changes to the landscape and waterways that occurred following the earthquake; including potential changes to the flow regimes of the rivers, and the connection between surface water and groundwater.
+Significant anecdotal evidence is available of the dramatic changes to the landscape and waterways that occurred following the earthquake; including potential changes to the flow regimes of the rivers, and the inter-connections between surface water and groundwater.

-1.1 Aim and Objectives
+1.1 Aim and objectives

-Water resources are most stressed during summer and periods of prolonged low-flow.
-It is known that reaches of the Waima/Ure and Flaxbourne Rivers go dry for extended periods, although this has not occurred since the Kaikōura Earthquake.
+Water resources are most stressed during summer and periods of prolonged low flow.
+It is known that reaches of the Waima/Ure and Flaxbourne Rivers frequently go dry, often for extended periods.

-To better understand how the Kaikōura Earthquake may have influenced water resources in the Flaxbourne, Mirza and Waima/Ure catchments, a low-flow monitoring programme was implemented.
-Increasing the spatial and temporal coverage of summer flow gauging within the Flaxbourne, Mirza and Waima/Ure River catchments will help to:
+To better understand how the Kaikōura Earthquake may have affected water resources in the Flaxbourne, Mirza and Waima/Ure catchments, a low-flow monitoring programme was implemented.
+Increasing the spatial and temporal coverage of summer flow gaugings within the Flaxbourne, Mirza and Waima/Ure River catchments has helped to:

-- Characterise the low-flow regimes of these rivers, and the nature of low-flow recession; - Identify both gaining and losing reaches of these rivers between the foothills and the coast; - Identify the location of potential groundwater recharge zones; and - Identify how the flow dynamics of the rivers have changed since the Kaikoura Earthquake.
+- Characterise the low-flow regimes of these rivers, and the nature of low-flow recession; - Identify both 'gaining' and 'losing' reaches of these rivers between the foothills and the coast; - Identify the location of potential groundwater recharge zones, and whether these have changed as a result of the Kaikōura Earthquake; and - Identify whether, and if so how, the flow dynamics of the rivers have changed since the Kaikōura Earthquake.